isaaclucky/bologna_geospatial/README.md

-# Emilia-Romagna_geospatial
+# Bologna_geospatial
-Geospatial project based on Emilia-Romagna region
+Geospatial project based on Bologna city, located in the Emilia-Romagna Region, Italy.